Skip to content

 Released: December 2024

-The first stable release of Fixwright, AI-powered automatic fixing for failing Stepwright scripts.
+The first release of Fixwright, AI-powered automatic fixing for failing Stepwright scripts.

 Features